 In today’s world, women like my mother are called “ugly feminists” because they did anything they could to not be seen as sexual objects.
 No makeup, masculine clothing, no bras, and a “women can do everything men can do” attitude.
 I could tell my mother was afraid of femininity because every step I took into womanhood elicited a fearful reaction from her.
 In hopes that I would not suffer at the hands of gender assignment like she and her mother did, my mother masculinized me and feminized my brother.
-She made sure that I knew that “girly girls” were a disgrace to our gender.
+She considered “girly girls” a disgrace to our gender.
 She used to hold drum circles for women only and I remember watching all of the women pile into the gathering area, all of them marred and broken in one way or another by the very womanhood that they were there to celebrate.
-I remember consciously thinking at eight years old, “oh my god, being a woman must be so so so so so bad”.
-This did not restore my harmony with femininity.
-It made me fear and hate femininity.

-The idea of “goddess” energy was not passed on to me because my mother never had that energy to pass.
-Expecting her to teach me how to embrace my femininity (period included) is like expecting her to pass a baton that she never held.
+Expecting our mothers to teach us how to embrace femininity (period included) is like expecting them to pass a baton that they never held.
 The reality is, this is not something my mother did to me, or that her mother did to her mother, it is a collective struggle that we have all been facing and passing to one another like a virus for years.
 We see womanhood as more of a burden or a drawback than a thing to be celebrated.
-And who can blame us?
+And who can blame woman?
 Guess what “reality” looks like?
 It looks like it’s a burden and a drawback to be a woman!
-With the exception of awesome clothing, I must admit that this is what womanhood has felt like to me for most of my life.
-Womanhood feels like weakness and misfortune.
-It feels like a fate that seals you to being victimized and used and being out of control of your own body.
-I remember praying to have a boy and not a girl when I got pregnant.

-Even now, I know that writing about my period will elicit an embarrassment response from some readers, because we have been raised to feel like our periods are something to be ashamed of and something to be discreet about.
-I am envying the artists that paint pictures using their own period blood.
-I know that on some level, this act is a byproduct of the same rebellion that facilitated the feminist movement.
-But I envy the women who can celebrate their womanhood with no reservations and who are not at war with themselves on an emotional level, when they bleed every month.
+Even now, I know that writing about periods will elicit an embarrassment response from some readers, because we have been raised to feel like our periods are something to be ashamed of and something to be discreet about.

-I think we women, need to support each other in this process of integrating our trauma about womanhood.
-But this time, we need to do it without pushing against men and without the need to prove anything.
-And I think we need to realize that the men of our era have a lot of pain as a result of all of this too.
-They are at war with themselves too.
-That’s part of what has turned some of them into “monsters” and some of them into “passive weaklings”.
+Women need to support each other in this process of integrating their trauma about womanhood.
+But this time, women need to do it without pushing against men and without the need to prove anything.
+Men of our era have a lot of pain too.
+They too are at war with themselves.
 The feminist movement unintentionally made manhood as shameful as it made womanhood.
 Men have not benefitted any more than we have by what has occurred between genders over the centuries.
-I think that now, is the time to share both our wounds and our solutions.
+Now is the time for both men and women to share both their wounds and solutions.
 If anyone is willing, I’d like to hear about your personal experiences related to this subject, both positive and negative.
-I’d especially like to see how this issue plays itself out in different areas of the world.
-And if anyone has had a particularly healing experience with his or her femininity or masculinity, I’d like to hear about that too!
-Post your “truth” in the comment section below this blog!